This is a list of 5 reasons why your orchid may not be flowering, we hope you find it informative.

 Sympodial orchids have multiple growths and usually grow one or more new growths per year.
 Often the growth pattern looks like a corkscrew with each new growth coming from the side of the one before it in a circular pattern.
 For example, a young orchid which is purchased in bloom might have 4 or 5 stalks, most with leaves, with the bloom coming from the largest stalk.
 These “stalks” are actually called “pseudobulbs”.
 If the orchid does well we expect to see a new pseudobulb emerge from the base of the previous pseudobulb near where the orchid bloomed.
 During the leaf and root growth period (not the bloom period), usually in summer, this new pseudobulb will ideally grow to be at least as big or bigger than the one that just bloomed.
 The next bloom spike will come from this new pseudobulb.
 We are looking to grow the biggest, healthiest new pseudobulbs possible as they will be the source of the next season’s bloom.
 Ample light, quality fertiliser and sufficient water are keys to healthy new growth.
 Over time, as the orchid grows in size and strength it will grow multiple pseudobulbs which can all spike at the same time creating an abundance of flowers.

 Each orchid type has a time of the year when it naturally will bloom.
 This may not be the same time of year that an orchid was blooming when it was purchased, as nurseries can force orchids to bloom off-cycle.
 Plant labels can be very helpful in recording bloom cycles.
-Most orchids grow during the summer and bloom in the fall, winter or spring.
+Most orchids grow during the summer and bloom in the autumn, winter or spring.
 Knowing the season that an orchid blooms helps alleviate the frustration of feeling like “It’s July, why isn’t my Phalaenopsis in bloom again now?”.
-For example, the Phalaenopsis orchid is most likely to grow new leaves in the summer and early fall, and set a bloom spike in late fall.
+For example, the Phalaenopsis orchid is most likely to grow new leaves in the summer and early autumn, and set a bloom spike in late autumn.
 The spike will elongate during the winter with blooms emerging in late winter or early spring.
 There are plenty of Phalaenopsis which bloom off cycle for a myriad of reasons (from genetics to culture) but most will follow this pattern.